bokner/fixpoint/README.md

 [An overview of CP implementation in Mozart/Oz.](http://mozart2.org/mozart-v1/doc-1.4.0/fdt/index.html)
 ## Status

-WIP.
+Proof of concept.
 Not suitable for use in production.
 Significant API changes and core implementation rewrites are expected.

 ### Intro